 Closed low flow drainage system includes lake formation, gravity drains, rising main, underground water tanks and pumping stations.
-The construction of gravity drain from Lake 1D to existing reservoir was in progress and expected to be completed near the end of the next reporting month (January 2007).
-The construction of the closed low flow drainage is in progress.
+The construction of gravity drains from Lake 1D to existing reservoir was in progress and part of the reinstatement work at the existing golf courses was started during the reporting month.
+The construction of the closed low flow drainage for the East Course is in progress.